StrongArm® Electric Winches

 A. A two-speed winch refers to winches that have two drive shafts, to allow a choice between “low” and “high” gears.
 The lower gear would be used in steep or otherwise difficult situations, while the higher gear would result in faster operation.
 To change gears, the handle is removed and installed on the other drive shaft (no tools required).

 A. Yes, a brake winch is a good choice for a boat trailer, as it adds an extra element of safety that many people like.
 Also, some models (DLB805A, DLB1205A, and DLB1505A) feature a freewheel lever for quickly pulling line from the winch, which speeds up the boat retrieval process.
+If you have a DLB800A, DLB1200A, or DLB1500A and would like to add a freewheel lever to it, refer to the second video below.

 A. No, these types of high strength synthetic ropes are not recommended for D-L winches.
 These ropes are extremely slippery and pose a high risk of severely damaging the winch’s reel and ultimately the winch as a whole.